tkanney007/4-7-frontend-integration/README.md

 ## Lesson Objectives

 Learners will understand:
-- Insert the knowledge to be acquired
+- How a frontend client can communicate with an Express backend

 Learners will be able to:
-- Insert the skillset to be acquired
+- Add cors to the backend server to allow cross-origin resource sharing
+- Consume backend endpoints using Axios

 ## Lesson Plan